Mboalab/Mboalab_Outreachy-May-Aug-2022/Outreachy-2022/Vaishnavi-Markunde/Task2/document.md

 For conditional attributes we shall assign 0 for default 1 for low and 2 for high.
 The output for training data would be the level of typhoid , we would assign 1 for very low , 2 for low , 3 for moderate , 4 for high and 5 for very high.

+The data collected from widal tests will contain images of agglutination , this images would be pre-processed accordinlgy for the required model.
 <br>

 **3. Classification of Data**